aeshthetic/mali/README.md

 ### What does "bi-directional" mean?

-Dixie is _bi-directional_.
+Mali is _bi-directional_.
 This means that it supports two "modes" of use.
 One covers the situation in which the user has modelled their data in native F# types and wants to map these types to a relational database.
 The other covers the situation in which the user already has a relational database set up with their data modelled the way they'd like it to be, and wants to map these tables to native F# types.

 C#'s Entity Framework calls the first situation a "code-first" approach, and the other a "database-first" approach.